dldropper/bpo2018-binary-parser/README.md

 # bpo2018-binary-parser
 The level data for Bad Piggies Online 2018 is stored in two binary files.
 This tool is used for extracting and rebuilding them.

+## Getting the binary files

+1. Open the Bad Piggies Online 2018 .swf file in JPEXS flash decompiler.

+2. select the "DefineBinaryData" File with chid 8

+3. click Export file to... and save the file to your working folder

+4. repeat with the chid 9 file

 Expected directory layout:

 working_folder/